 Online LOMC is an internet-based tool that allows applicants to easily request map Amendments or Revisions.
 It is a convenient way for applicants to upload all information and supporting documentation and check the status of their application online.
 Users can submit LOMC requests, and pay any associated fees, through this tool instead of filing the MT-EZ, MT-1, or MT-2 paper forms submitted through the mail.

-FEMA's Customer and Data Services (CDS) launched the LOMC Clearinghouse, which centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
-Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate Production and Technical Services (PTS) firm for processing.
+FEMA’s LOMC Clearinghouse centralizes the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
+Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate location for processing.

 847 South Pickett Street